pymeasure/leco-protocol/control_protocol.md

 The following flow chart shows the decision scheme and message modification in a Coordinator `Co1` of Node `N1`.
-Its full ID is `N1.Coordinator`.
+Its full name is `N1.Coordinator`.
-`n0`, `nR` are placeholders for sender and recipient Node ID.
+`n0`, `nR` are placeholders for sender and recipient Namespaces.
-`recipient` is a placeholder for the recipient Component ID.
+`recipient` is a placeholder for the recipient Component name.
 `IA` is the connection identity of the Component `N1.CA` (if it is directly connected to `Co1`) or of its Coordinator `n0.COORDINATOR`.
-`IB` is the connection identities of `N1.Recipient`.
+`IB` is the connection identity of `N1.Recipient`.
 Bold arrows indicate message flow, thin lines indicate decision flow.
 Thin, dotted lines indicate decision flow in case of errors.
-Placeholder values are written in lowercase, while actually known values are begin with an uppercase letter.
+Placeholder values are written in lowercase, while actually known values begin with an uppercase letter.

 :::{mermaid}
 flowchart TB